stockerts/az__webapp_containerhost/docs/az-cli-script.md

     ```bash
     ./Az-WebApp-Restriction-Prompt.sh
     ```
+**_NOTE:_** You will receive "Failed to remove..." if no rule is present.
+Similar, you may receive "Failed to add..." if the App Service isn't ready.

 ### 2. Verify Restriction Creation
 1. In the Azure Portal, navigate to **Resource Groups**, select your **Resource Group**.
 2. Select your **App Service**.